SaladinoBelisario/RAT_Rust/README.md

-Rust Remote Access Tool with worm capabilities, this Remote Access Tool it's just a personal project with no other intentions than seek for knowledge, it can be used for simple remote access with legitimate porpoises or to make Trojan access.
+Rust Remote Access Tool with worm capabilities, this Remote Access Tool it's just a personal project with no other intentions than seek for knowledge, it can be used for simple remote access with legitimate purposes or to make Trojan access.

 ## Description: